Medieval Scandinavian law: Denmark

-Sweden
+Sweden and Finland

 The earliest written law from what is now Sweden seems to be the Forsaringen, an iron ring from the door for the church of Forsa in Hälsingland, which carries a runic inscription, long thought to be from the High Middle Ages but more recently dated to the ninth or tenth century.
 The inscription's precise meaning is uncertain, but seems to list fines, with the fine doubling for each new offence.

 The earliest substantial Swedish law-texts are the provincial laws (in Swedish landskapslag), which were the means of law holding in Sweden during the Middle Ages.
 Written sources on the landskaplagar date from after 1280.
 The provinces of Sweden, or landskap were practically separate countries and had individual laws.
 Provincial laws are known to have existed in the provinces of Västergötland, Östergötland, Dalarna, Hälsingland, Södermanland, Law of Uppland, Västmanland, Värmland and Närke.
 A provincial law, Gutalagen, also existed for Gotland.
 In Finland, the local common laws were not codified, but in parts of Finland the applied law was based on the Hälsingland law.

 In older times the laws were memorized by a lawspeaker (lagman).
 Around 1200, the laws began to be transferred to written form.
 This was probably due to clerical influences.
-The oldest of the Swedish provincial laws is the Westrogothic law or Västgötalagen, which was used in the province of Västergötland, in west Sweden.
+The oldest of the Swedish provincial laws is the Västgöta Law (Västgötalagen), which was used in the province of Västergötland, in western Sweden.
 Like Gutalagen, it was written in its oldest version around 1220.
 Some regulations are likely to have their origins in the Viking Age.
 A stipulation that "no man may inherit while he sits in Greece", for instance, would have been useful during the Viking Age when many Swedes served in the Varangian Guard but less so when the laws were codified, at a time when such service had all but stopped.

 Of the fine, one third was to be paid to the wronged; one third to the hundred; and one third to the king.

-In 1347, the Swedish provincial laws were replaced by Magnus Eriksson's country law.
+In 1347, the Swedish provincial laws were replaced by Magnus Erikssons landslag ('Magnus Eriksson's Law of the Realm').
 Gutalagen was in use until 1595 and the Scanian Law was in use until 1683.